flomnes/optiflow/README.md

 #### Installation

 1. You will need a recent FreeFem++ installation, see http://www.freefem.org/ff++/.
-This program was written and tested with FreeFem++ 3.42 andd should work properly with any subsequent version.
+This program was written and tested with FreeFem++ 3.42 and should work properly with any subsequent version.

 2. Download the zip archive at https://github.com/flomnes/optiflow/archive/master.zip or clone this repository
    ```